DiamondLightSource/subscriptions/README.md

 # Subscriptions Service Prototype

 ## Overview
-Supports subscription to public event topics (provided internally by either ActiveMQ or RabbitMQ) using STOMP over websockets.
+Supports subscription to public event topics (provided internally by either ActiveMQ or RabbitMQ) using STOMP over websockets (N.B.
+SockJS is not supported).

 Clients can connect on port ```9020``` to the ```/subscriptions``` endpoint and subscribe to topic names of the form